 The first four aspects are handled automatically by the system based on how your employees are set up.
 It is, therefore, crucial to ensure that you have captured their birthdates, appointment dates and ID numbers correctly under their Basic Info section.

-Note: employers that are not covered by the National Minimum Wage Act or by a wage regulating measure will not be eligible to claim ETI between 1 May and 31 July 2020.
+Note: employers that are not covered by the National Minimum Wage Act or by a wage regulating measure are not eligible to claim ETI during the Additional ETI periods.

 Enabling the Additional ETI Rules